 With so much to do here, it’s no wonder it’s such a popular spot - just don’t feed the baboons!

 It’s prime whale-watching season

 Every year around the month of June, a number of magnificent whale species migrate to the coast of the seaside town Hermanus to breed.
 The charming dorp is just an hour outside of Cape Town and is widely regarded as the best land-based whale watching location in the world, and consequently, travellers can look on awestruck as pods thrash, breach and seemingly conduct their very own underwater symphonies in the ocean spray.
 The whales, depending on the species, usually stay in the area for a number of months, so visitors will have plenty of time to schedule a trip and witness one of the largest mammals in the world in its natural habitat.
+(If you are really lucky you will see something as spectacular as a whale completely levitating through the air.)
 There are also a number of ways to whale-watch, including land-based and aerial viewing, and we have all the details in our comprehensive guide to whale watching in Hermanus.

 - Southern Right whale

 This whale is distinguished by callosities (calluses) on its head, a broad back without a dorsal fin and a long, arching mouth that begins above the eye.
 These mammals often swim close to the shore, a fact that makes them rather easy to spot

 Best time to spot them: July – November.